abienvenu/Kyela/README.md

 TODO
 ----
 * Timezones ?
-* Tell about cookies policy : session only, language + active poll
 * Try to host Kyela on Amazon EC2
 * Sort participants alphabetically ?
 * Make a knpbundles readme